carmecorbi/mcv-c5-team1/week1/README.md

 │       ├── results_inference/  # Folder for saving results
 │       └── inference_c.py  # Inference script

-To run inference using the pre-trained YOLOv11n model, we use the following code:
+To execute the inference on a specific sequence, run the following command from the terminal:

+python inference_c.py <numbersequence>